mvertopoulos/vue-msal/README.md

 globalMixin | `boolean` | Setting this to `true` will add a mixin with the `msal` data object to **ALL** vue instances.
 Check the [Mixin](#mixin) section for more information <br> **Default**: `false`

 ## Major (breaking) changes
+(2.x.x) to (3.x.x): Added timer for automatically changing the accessToken on expiration

 (1.x.x) to (2.x.x): Changed the methods used for accessing the MS Graph API

 ## License